 Frances says to her dad at one point, “Well, neither one of us is being particularly good to the other, but ya know, apparently that’s how these things go, so….”
 No, Frances, that’s not right.
 Things don’t necessarily have to go that way, unless you let them.
 You can choose not to let your emotions take over in your divorce, and instead find ways to be civil and communicative with your spouse so you avoid those miscommunications and hurt feelings that Anger so thrives on.
 You must take active measures to starve the monster.
 The best way to do that is with a little help from others.

-If you are experiencing feelings of rage and bitterness and just don’t know to reign it in, Liza and I can help.
-Reach out to us for a free 45-minute consultation and we’ll help you find ways to deal with your strong feelings while helping you make good decisions about your divorce.
-We look forward to speaking with you soon.
+If you are experiencing feelings of rage and bitterness and just don’t know to reign it in, schedule your FREE 15-minute consultation with SAS.
+Tell us confidentially what’s going on, and we’ll give you black & white feedback, resources and suggestions for your HEALTHIEST next steps.
+We’ll look forward to speaking with you soon.